Ordinary deformations are unobstructed in the cyclotomic limit: Introduction

+for $W(k)$ the Witt ring and $s\geq 1$ an integer.
+Theorem \ref{main} is our main result.
+The assumptions are $R_{\infty}$ is Noetherian, and certain adjoint $\mu$-invariants vanish (see \S\ref{ss:WL-II}).

-This is perhaps not surprising, as the $p$-cohomological dimension of $F_{\infty}$ is 1, cf. Serre \cite[Ch.2, Prop.
-9]{Se1}).
+In general, the obstructions are measured by the second adjoint Galois cohomology.
+Note that the $p$-cohomological dimension of $F_{\infty}$ is 1, cf. Serre \cite[Ch.2, Prop.
+9]{Se1}.
 (Recall that primes of $F$ over $p$ are totally ramified in $F_{\infty}$, and that primes not dividing $p$ are inert, at least after a finite extension $F_n$ of $F$.)
-However, one needs to appropriately account for the `ordinary' condition, which could yield obstructions.
-Much of our work will consist in proving the vanishing of the relevant $H^2$'s.
+So, without the `ordinary' condition, the deformations are unobstructed over $F_\infty$.
+The corresponding deformation ring is however non-Noetherian.
+In contrast the ordinary deformation ring $R_\infty$ is expected to be often Noetherian and well-controlled (cf.~Hida's non-abelian Leopoldt conjecture \cite{Hi-LC}).
+To investigate whether it is smooth, one needs appropriately to account for the ordinary condition, which could yield obstructions.
+Much of our work will consist in proving the vanishing of the relevant $H^2$'s over $F_\infty$.
+There will be two main steps: a calculation of tangent spaces for infinite level local deformation problems (cf.~section~\ref{s:local})and a weak Leopoldt-type result (cf.~section~\ref{s:WL_ad}).
+The latter relies on the finiteness of the adjoint Bloch-Kato Selmer groups over $F_n$ (due to Allen ~\cite{Al}), and is also closely related to the adjoint $\mu$-invariants.